Rorima/html_css/notes.md

 `<input type="radio">`

-In order to make it mutually exclusive, you'll have to set the name attribute to be the same in all of the radio buttons, like this:
+In order to make it mutually exclusive, you'll have to set the name attribute to be the same in all of the radio buttons.
+The id should be set to the same value as the for attribute.

 ```
 <label for="title">Title:</label>